molecularmodelinglab/plantain/README.md

 ```bash
 python train.py icml
 ```
 This will start training PLANTAIN using the configuration from `configs/icml.yaml`.
 If you want to mess around with the hyperparameters, I'd recommend creating a new config file.
-You can also override the configuration from the command line; for instance, running `python train.py icml learn_rate=1e-5` will train with a lower learn rate.
+You can also override the configuration from the command line; for instance, running `python train.py icml learn_rate=1e-5` will train with a lower learning rate.

 If you've specified a [wandb](wandb.ai/) project in the local config file, the training code will automatically log model weights and metrics to your project.